Ishaan2702/BITS-ID-Hashing-Algorithm/README.md

-# BHA-27(BITS Hashing Algorithm-27): Custom ID Hashing Algorithm for BITS ID.
+# BHA-27 (BITS ID Hashing Algorithm-27): Custom ID Hashing Algorithm for BITS ID.

 BHA-27 is a Python implementation of a custom hashing algorithm for validating and hashing BITS student ID numbers.
 It includes bit-level transformations, mathematical constants, and modular arithmetic to generate a secure hash based on user-defined hash lengths.